-- A 2013 study found that among Black Americans the likelihood of having someone within their social network die by firearm at some point during their lifetime was 95.5%.
-19 - A survey of Baltimore City youth ages 12-24 found that 42% had witnessed a shooting compared to 4% of suburban youth.
-20 - A survey of middle school children enrolled in the Richmond, Virginia public school system found that 94% reported hearing gunshots and 44% of boys and 30% of girls reported witnessing a shooting.21
+- A 2018 nationally representative poll of American adults found that 27% of Black Americans had witnessed a shooting and 23% reported that someone they care for has been killed by a gun.22 - A survey of Baltimore City youth ages 12-24 found that 42% had witnessed a shooting compared to 4% of suburban youth.23 - A survey of middle school children enrolled in the Richmond, Virginia public school system found that 94% reported hearing gunshots and 44% of boys and 30% of girls reported witnessing a shooting.24

-GUN VIOLENCE EXPOSURE CHANGES THE CHEMISTRY IN THE BRAIN AND CAN HAVE LASTING IMPACTS ON HEALTH, WELLBEING, AND DEVELOPMENT IF LEFT UNTREATED.
-22
+GUN VIOLENCE EXPOSURE CHANGES THE CHEMISTRY IN THE BRAIN AND CAN HAVE LASTING IMPACTS ON HEALTH, WELLBEING, AND DEVELOPMENT IF LEFT UNTREATED 25

-- Exposure to gun violence is associated with: ^{23, 24, 25, 26}

-- Posttraumatic stress disorder

-- Antisocial behavior

-- Depression

-- Stunted cognitive and emotional development

-- o Risky alcohol and substance use

-- Increased likelihood in engaging in violence
+- Exposure to gun violence is associated with: ^{26, 27, 28, 29} - o Posttraumatic stress disorder, - Antisocial behavior, - o Depression, - Stunted cognitive and emotional development, - o Risky alcohol and substance use, and - Increased likelihood in engaging in violence. - While there are evidence-based treatments to support those exposed to gun violence, individuals in impacted communities often lack access to these vital mental health services.30

-WIDESPREAD COMMUNITY EXPOSURE TO GUN VIOLENCE EXACERBATES ALREADY EXISTING SOCIAL AND ECONOMIC INEQUALITIES AND FURTHER PERPETUATES GUN VIOLENCE.27
+WIDESPREAD COMMUNITY EXPOSURE TO GUN VIOLENCE EXACERBATES ALREADY EXISTING SOCIAL AND ECONOMIC INEQUALITIES AND FURTHER PERPETUATES GUN VIOLENCE 31

-- A study that examined 500 Black American youth found that direct exposure to violence was the best predictor of whether an individual would later engage in gun related crimes.28 - An analysis of gun violence in Oakland found that each gun homicide in a census tract in a given year was related to five fewer job opportunities in the subsequent year.29 - An analysis of gun violence in DC found that ten additional gunshots in a census tract in a given year were linked to one less new business opening, one more business closing, and 20 fewer jobs.30
+- A study that examined 500 Black American youth found that direct exposure to violence was the best predictor of whether an individual would later engage in gun related crimes.32 - An analysis of gun violence in Oakland found that each gun homicide in a census tract in a given year was related to five fewer job opportunities the subsequent year.33 - An analysis of gun violence in Washington DC found that ten additional gunshots in a census tract in a given year were linked to one less new business opening, one more business closing, and 20 fewer jobs.34

-Gun violence is a multifaceted challenge that demands a holistic set of solutions to stop the cycles of daily gun violence in impacted communities of color.
+Gun violence is a multifaceted challenge that demands a holistic set of solutions to stop the cycles in impacted communities of color.
 In addition to limiting easy access to firearms by high-risk people, we must:

-- 1) Address the underlying social and economic inequalities that fuel gun violence. - 2) Adequately fund community-based violence prevention and intervention efforts that build authentic relationships within those impacted - 3) Support local organizations that address the social and economic inequalities at the root of gun violence.
+- 1) Address the underlying social and economic inequalities that fuel gun violence, - 2) Adequately fund community-based violence intervention and prevention efforts grounded in evidence that build authentic relationships with those impacted, and - 3) Support local organizations that address the social and economic inequalities at the root of gun violence.